marigold-dev/training-dapp-1/README.md

 title: Create your minimum dapp on Tezos
 authors: "Benjamin Fuentes"
 last_update:
-  date: 27 November 2023
+  date: 22 May 2024
 ---

 > dApp : A decentralized application is a type of distributed open source software application that runs on a peer-to-peer (P2P) blockchain network rather than on a single computer.
 DApps are visibly similar to other software applications that are supported on a website or mobile device.

-This tutorial shows you how to create a poke game on smart contract.
+This tutorial shows you how to create a Poke game as a smart contract.
-The game consists on poking the owner of a smart contract.
-The smart contract keeps a track of user interactions and stores a trace.
+The game consists of poking the owner of a smart contract.
+The smart contract keeps track of user interactions and stores a trace.

 Poke sequence diagram.